fastfetch-cli/fastfetch-wiki/Modules/Bluetooth.md

 The battery figure is a `uint8_t`, `0` meaning "unknown", and the default printer only shows it when `0 < battery <= 100`.
 The signal quality is a `double` whose "unknown" is `-DBL_MAX`, which is the same sentinel the `Wifi` module uses; `deviceType` is a bitfield with one bit per stack.

+`options->showType` is read by the detector rather than by the printer, and it is a value from the `FFBluetoothDeviceType` enum (`none`, `classic`, `le`, `both`) that the backends test bit by bit.
+Every backend that can reach more than one stack puts each stack in a function of its own and calls only the ones the option enables — on Windows `detectClassic()` and `ffBluetoothDetectLe()`, on macOS `detectClassic()` and `detectLe()`.
+Linux has nothing to skip, because both stacks come from the one BlueZ query, so its filter is applied to that query's result; the BSD and Haiku backends have a single stack and only test the bit.

 ### Linux